iptc/python-newsmlg2/README.md

 reads itemMeta and contentMeta blocks, catalogs and metadata objects from NewsML-G2 XML files and outputs Python objects.

-Work in progress.
-See TODO file for outstanding issues and features not yet implemented.

 Currently built for Python 3 only - please let us know if you require Python 2 support.